Different Types of Sarees in India You Must Know About

 They are often seen as luxury pieces and are usually worn on special occasions.

-Georgette Saree – Light and Easy to Carry
+Georgette Saree – Light and Easy to Carry Among Different Types of Sarees

 Georgette sarees are a favorite for many because they are lightweight and easy to drape.
 They flow beautifully and require minimal effort to maintain.